 In many cases, it's appropriate to include these provisions related to your Cookies Policy in the Privacy Policy agreement too.

-Trello does not have a separate "Cookies Policy", but in its section on collecting information, it mentions cookies.
-It explains that cookies help with analytical data and users have an option to refuse them (but by doing so there's a likelihood that Trello may not work properly).
+Here's an example of a cookies clause that you can include within a Privacy Policy.
+It explains that cookies help with analytical data and users have an option to refuse them (but by doing so there's a likelihood that the platform may not work properly):

 Trello Privacy Policy: Cookies references

-Kissmetrics dedicates an entire section to cookies in its Privacy Policy.
-It starts by explaining how cookies work and how the the Kissmetrics app benefits from using cookies.
+Here's another example of a clause about cookies in a Privacy Policy.
+It starts by explaining how cookies work and how the app benefits from using cookies:

 KissMetrics Privacy Policy: Use of Cookies

-The Privacy Policy of Kissmetrics also informs users about the option to refuse cookies before accessing the app.
-However, much like with Trello, this has the impact of limiting the scope of app to users who make that decision:
+This clause also informs users about the option to refuse cookies before accessing the app.
+However, this has the impact of limiting the scope of app to users who make that decision, which is disclosed here:

 Kissmetrics Privacy Policy: Refuse cookies